 Take the shuttle or start hiking from here.
 The 12 – 14 km return hike (depending in whether you shuttle) to Eva Lake is a standout for wildflowers in season, mountain vistas and the area around Eva Lake itself.

 You’re spoiled for choice in Revelstoke with lots of chain and boutique hotels, B&B’s and even accommodation on the mountain.

-The Explorers Society Hotel the first boutique hotel in town is close to downtown Revelstoke.
+The Eleven Revelstoke Lodge, the first boutique hotel in town is close to downtown Revelstoke.
 It’s in a renovated 1911 building with a private rooftop lounge.

 From Roger’s Pass it’s about an hour to Golden.
 The time change from Pacific to Mountain time happens at the top of Roger’s Pass so by the time you reach Golden you’ll need to move your clock ahead an hour.

 You might want to stop in at the Northern Lights Wolf Centre in Golden for a tour and some education about wolves or to actually go out on a walk with the wolves.

 Golden doesn’t offer the boutique hotel experience but there are loads of chain hotels like the Prestige Innnear the gasoline alley strip.
 (I stayed here and while not fancy it was more than adequate.)

 It takes three hours to drive from Golden to Calgary and two of those hours are on beautiful highways through Yoho and Banff National Parks.
 You do not need to buy a Parks Canada pass if you are driving through without stopping.

 Stop #6 driving Vancouver to Calgary: Yoho National Park for a hike or two